 The Oregon institute of Occupational Health Sciences, has 5 main research themes or directions that respond to our mission.
 They are listed below.

-Oregon Healthy Workforce Center (OHWC) faculty and other Occupational Health Sciences faculty are developing, testing, and disseminating programs that integrate safety, health and wellness into single or associated programs that reduce injuries and improve wellness by reducing smoking, weight gain and work stress in workplace interventions.
+Oregon Healthy Workforce Center (OHWC) faculty and other Occupational Health Sciences faculty are developing, testing, and disseminating programs that integrate occupational safety, health, and well-being by addressing organizational factors like work safety practices, effective supervision, and employee lifestyles.

 Click on these links to learn about our research on Total Worker Health: